Exception handling is a core architectural requirement in ASP.NET Core applications.

 - Database failures

-- Runtime errors
+- Runtime and system errors

-Global Exception Handling Middleware Example
+🔹 Global Exception Handling Middleware

 public class ExceptionMiddleware